 Food service staff that have completed an Illinois approved FSSMC training would have had to pay a $35 fee to IDPH for the Illinois issued certificate.
 An FSSMC certificate is valid for 5 years from the date of the exam.
 ISBE is not offering FSSMC classes.

 Please contact a local IDPH office for questions regarding the FSSMC requirements and classes.

 Overview of the Administrative Review Process

-Currently no School Meal Service Procurement – The Invitation for Bid and Contract Process workshops are scheduled.
+Currently no Administrative Review Process Workshops are scheduled.
 Please check back for future workshop dates.

 Developing a School Food Safety Plan

 Schools that participate in the National School Lunch and/or Breakfast Programs are required by the United States Department of Agriculture to have a HACCP based food safety plan in place.
 The Developing a School Food Safety Plan workshop will help schools satisfy this requirement by assisting in the revision of a current food safety plan, or in the development of a new food safety plan.
 Participants will be introduced to the Process Approach, which allows for a more simplified application of food safety procedures.
 Participants will also receive information on the overall format of a school food safety plan, writing or revising Standard Operating Procedures, and will work with hands-on activities that can be taken back to schools and immediately used in the training of additional food service staff.